-An asset is liquid if you can convert it to cash in a day or two.
+An asset is liquid if converted to cash in a day or two.
 Buyers frequently ask us about their life insurance.
 According to this definition, the cash surrender value of your life insurance plan would generally be included in the calculation, but the death benefit would not be included.
 The definition of “liquid assets” is open to interpretation and varies by the co-op board.

-There is not a unique way to calculate Coop post-closing liquidity.
+There is no unique way to calculate Coop post-closing liquidity.
 When preparing your REBNY financial statement, NestApple will assess your post-closing liquidity for each property you are interested in to determine whether you are qualified to pass the co-op board.
-We will factor in the monthly maintenance, assessments, your monthly mortgage payments, and taxes/mortgages/rental income on any other properties you own.
+We will factor in the monthly maintenance, assessments, mortgage payments, and property taxes/mortgages/rental income on your other properties.

 To conclude, you can use your cash rebate paid by NestApple to add to your formula and meet the threshold for post-closing liquidity.